 What can companies do differently?

 A password policy and corresponding standards should be developed and implemented to meet the company's cybersecurity objectives.
 How this is done depends on the organization and the type of business.
-For example, and credit card companies may find the Payment Card Industry Data Security Standard to be most appropriate.
+For example, financial institutions and credit card companies may find the Payment Card Industry Data Security Standard to be most appropriate.

 Others might find the guidelines provided by the US National Institute of Standards and Technology or ISO/IEC 27001 security standards useful.
 These standards are used globally.